 The OE is not responsible for material viewed or downloaded by users from the Internet.
 Users are cautioned that webpages may include offensive, sexually explicit, and inappropriate material.
 Note that you will be held responsible for what you view and do so at your own risk.

-The Oe may use software to identify inappropriate or sexually explicit Internet sites.
+The OE may use software to identify inappropriate or sexually explicit Internet sites.
 Such sites will be blocked from access by OTE networks.
 In the event, you encounter inappropriate or sexually explicit material while browsing on the Internet, immediately disconnect from the site and immediately report the incident to their supervisor.

 Material that is fraudulent, harassing, embarrassing, sexually explicit, profane, obscene, intimidating, defamatory, or otherwise unlawful or inappropriate may NOT be received or sent by e-mail or any other form of electronic communication (social media sites, blogs, vlogs, or any other site), downloaded from the Internet, or displayed on or stored in OTE computers.
 Employees encountering or receiving this kind of material should immediately report the incident to their supervisor.